 Can You Still Get Workers Compensation if You Quit in Arkansas?

 A work injury can be devastating.
 If you suffer a severe work-related injury, you could be looking at months of painful recovery, physical therapy, and lost wages.
 Fortunately, most Arkansas employers provide their employees a safety net through workers’ compensation insurance.
-One question Ken Kieklak, Attorney at Law, gets is, “what happens if I quit my job while I’m collecting?”
-Below, our Fayetteville workers’ compensation attorney looks at that question and other related issues.
+One question our law office gets is, “what happens if I quit my job while I’m collecting?”

 One of the primary benefits available to injured employees through workers’ compensation insurance is coverage for their medical expenses.
 Depending on the severity of an injury, an injured worker could be facing weeks of hospitalization, multiple surgeries, physical therapy, and high medication costs.
 Fortunately, if you quit your job, you should still receive medical benefits – up to a point anyway.